bruvellu/tracking-tutorial/tracking-tutorial.md

 ![](media/39-semi-auto.png)

-A lineage will appear in the TrackScheme.
+A lineage will appear in the `TrackScheme`.

-Check how accurate it is by clicking on the spots and watching their position relative to the nucleus in the BigDataViewer windows.
+Check how accurate it is by clicking on the spots and watching their position relative to the nucleus in the `BigDataViewer` windows.
 Try going further with the semi-automated tracking.

 - Hover a spot and press `Ctrl+T` to continue the semi-automated tracking.